trigger-corp/Forge-Documentation/source/tutorials/weather/tutorial-2.rst

         </table>
     </script>

-* And finally add a template for :ref:`forecast conditions <tutorials-weather-tutorial-1-forecast-conditions>`.
+* And finally add a template for the daily forecast data.
 Here, we're using `Mustache's Enumerable syntax <https://github.com/janl/mustache.js>`_ to loop through a few days' conditions:

 .. code-block:: html